Ronald J. Aranoff, Partner

 Litigation & Dispute Resolution Group

-Ron is a trial litigator with over twenty years of experience and a track record of success in prominent antitrust and complex commercial litigations.
+Ron is a nationally-recognized trial lawyer with over twenty-five years of experience and a track record of success in prominent antitrust and complex commercial litigations.
 Ron has successfully represented businesses and individuals as both plaintiffs and defendants in antitrust and complex commercial class and individual actions throughout the United States.
 Throughout his career, Ron has handled a wide array of diverse cases including: white collar criminal defenses, complex real estate disputes, administrative and professional ethics hearings, unfair and deceptive trade and business practice litigations, pharmaceutical sales, marketing and pricing actions, and financial instrument and securities litigations.

 - Member of the Direct Purchaser Class co-lead counsel team that secured partial settlements in excess of $135 million in In re Processed Egg Products Antitrust Litigation, No. 08-MD-2002 (E.D.
 Pa.).
 The case is ongoing and alleges a conspiracy among egg producers and trade groups to manipulate the supply of shell eggs thereby affecting domestic prices.